tyohei/hugo-outliner/README.md

 - `Title` [required]: Any String, which will be the title of this page (chapter or section).
 - `Name` [required]: String that match `^[a-zA-Z0-9_]+$` (alphabet, number, and underscore), which will be the directory name of this page (chapter or section).
-- `Weight` [optional]: Any integer, the chapters and sections will be sorted ascent order of the weight, if not specfied, the order will the determined by the writtern order.
+- `Weight` [optional]: Any integer, the chapters and sections will be sorted ascent order of the weight, if not specfied, the order will the determined by the writtern order (top to bottom).